The Good Sponsor Roundtable

-The Good Sponsor Roundtable will provide you with high quality sessions in Boston, Massachusetts in which you will participate with well-informed and ambitious peers in a learning process aimed at accelerating your and your organization’s understanding of the skills needed to be a good project sponsor.
+The Good Sponsor Roundtable will provide you with high quality sessions in Antwerp in which you will participate with well-informed and ambitious peers in a learning process aimed at accelerating your and your organization’s understanding of the skills needed to be a good project sponsor.
 By engaging in The Good Sponsor Roundtable you will discover how to:

 · Discover the most important sponsor weakness

 · How to improve the most important sponsor weakness

 · Improve the general sponsor skills through our unique exercises

 · How to rank and benchmark your sponsors